RAZAFINDRATSIMA LAB

 Raine Zulueta

-Originally from Cerritos, in Southern California, Raine is currently undergraduate student at the UC Berkeley.
+Originally from Cerritos, in Southern California, Raine is currently an undergraduate student at the UC Berkeley.
 Raine is majoring in Molecular Environmental Biology with an emphasis in Animal Health & Behavior and hopes to work with wildlife in the future.
 In terms of research, Raine holds interests in wildlife conservation as well as veterinary sciences, and hopes to learn more about field work and general research operations.
 Outside of academics, Raine enjoys creating art, playing badminton, hiking, and reading about biological anthropology.

 Research interests: tropical ecology, wildlife biology, aquatic ecosystems, wildlife conservation, veterinary science